40-Point Technical Writer Evaluation Checklist

 Mobile and Field Usability Design

-25% weightAssess ability to create documentation that works on mobile devices in real work conditions.
-Most corporate writers optimize for desktop reading, making field documentation unusable.
+25% weightAssesses ability to create documentation that works on mobile devices in real work conditions.
+Most corporate writers optimize for desktop reading, which is what makes the resulting field documentation unusable.

 Sample Questions